WoN-Hackathon-2019/won-meetingbot/README.md

 # Meeting-Bot
 This Bot can be integrated in order to find an adequate location for meeting up.
 Given two locations (the locations of the interaction partners) we find you a venue for a meeting near the halfway point between you.

-Possible Extensions:
-* A Chat-Bot like version, where you can write the locations as a message and get the venue as a message back.
-* More than 2 locations
+How-To-Use (JSON):
+1. start chat with the bot
+2. write a message in the following form: /json "lat1,lng1;lat2,lng2;..;latN,lngN/<category>"
+3. the bot writes a message back with a stringified json object containing the data of the found venue

+category: pick a category from https://developer.foursquare.com/docs/resources/categories (english)
 ## Members
 * [Alexander Melem](https://github.com/melemalex)
 * [Fabian Windbacher](https://github.com/fabianwindbacher)